-Prerequisites: One philosophy course or permission of instructor, Inquiry into methodology of Husserl and Heidegger and their influence upon Western European and American thought.

-ARISTOTLE Prerequisite: 211 or permission of instructor.
+Prerequisites: Permission of instructor.
+In-depth inquiry into the thought of Kierkegaard, Jaspers, Heidegger, Sartre, Tillich and other existentialists with their concern for the human and their influence upon Western European and American thought.
+ARISTOTLE 3 credits Prerequisite: Permission of instructor.
 Detailed study of Aristotle's metaphysics, philosophy of nature, philosophy of mankind and ethics.

-Prerequisite: 313 or permission of instructor.
-Study of Kantian system of thought and its rela tion to history of philosophy.
-Includes thorough investigation of one or more of Kant's philosophical works.
+PHENOMENOLOGY Prerequisites: Permission of instructor.
+Inquiry into methodology of Husserl and Heidegger history of philosophy.
+Includes thorough investigation of one or more of Kant's philosophical